pwmt/pwmt.github.io/content/projects/zathura/options.md

 * Value-type: Boolean
 * Default value: false

+### database
+Defines the used database backend.
+Possible options are 'plain' and 'sqlite'

+* Value-type: String
+* Default value: plain

 ### highlight-color
 Defines the color that is used for highlighting parts of the document (e.g.: